fenago/machine-learning-for-finance/lab_guides/Lab_1.md

-Over the course of this book, we will build powerful neural networks that are able to approximate extremely complex functions.
+Over the course of this course, we will build powerful neural networks that are able to approximate extremely complex functions.
 We will be mapping text to named entities, images to their content, and even news articles to their summaries.
 But for now, we will